♦ Energy and greenhouse gases

 Greenhouse gas emissions

-In 2017 our recorded Scope 1 (direct) and 2 (indirect) absolute GHG emissions increased to 3,086,553 tonnes of carbon dioxide equivalent (CO2e).
-The total figure comprises 2,749,847 tonnes of Scope 1 (direct) emissions and 336,707 tonnes of Scope 2 (indirect) emissions.
-These increases were due to the new Waggaman, Louisiana plant, which increased IPL's ammonia production.
-Assurance was obtained over our Australian GHG emissions, energy consumption and production figures for the period 1 July 2016 to 30 June 2017.
-The third party issued an unqualified opinion over our reported emissions, energy production and energy consumption.
+In 2018 our recorded Scope 1 (direct) and 2 (indirect) absolute GHG emissions increased to 3,751,403 tonnes of carbon dioxide equivalent (CO2e).
+The total figure comprises 3,423,867 tonnes of Scope 1 (direct) emissions and 327,526 tonnes of Scope 2 (indirect) emissions.
+While a portion of this increase was due to increased production, the unexpected maintenance issue at Moranbah reported above resulted in an increase in emissions of N2O at the site.
+A third party was engaged to provide an assurance opinion over our Australian GHG emissions, energy consumption and production figures for the period 1 July 2017 to 30 June 2018, with the third party issuing an unqualified opinion.

 Improving our performance

-• At Moranbah, Queensland, a project to preheat deaerator feedwater with process heat currently lost to the atmosphere is expected to save 196,000 GJ of natural gas, reduce GHG emissions by 10,000 tCO2e and save over $1,000,000.
+• At Moranbah, Queensland, a project to preheat deaerator feedwater with process heat currently lost to the atmosphere is expected to save 196,000 GJ of natural gas, reduce GHG emissions by 10,000 tCO2e and save over $1,000,000 each year.

-We also quantified the Scope 3 emissions associated with our shipping for the second year in 2017, and offset these emissions with the purchase of voluntary carbon credits.
+We also quantified the Scope 3 emissions associated with our shipping for the third year in 2018, and offset these emissions with the purchase of voluntary carbon credits.